ipfs-shipyard/scala-ipfs-api/README.md

 ##### package sources only

-To build a Java archive of **only the project sources**,  use
+To build a Java archive, use

 > sbt packageBin

-which will create a jar somewhere like target/scala-2.10/scala-ipfs-api_2.10-1.0.0-SNAPSHOT.jar
+which will create a jar like target/scala-2.10/scala-ipfs-api_2.10-1.0.0-SNAPSHOT.jar

 ##### stand-alone jar

-To create a stand-alone jar that includes all dependencies needed for including in a Java/Scala project do
+To create a stand-alone jar that includes all dependencies, do
 > sbt assembly

 which will create a jar

 > target/scala-2.10/ipfs.api.jar

-Note, this includes the (only) project dependency [Jackson](https://github.com/FasterXML/jackson)

 ### Testing

 Unit / Integration tests can be run with

 > sbt test